-Non-Book Materials - The library maintains collections of phonograph records, cassette tapes, video cassettes, compact discs, DVDs and media kits.
-These items are to be heard or viewed in the library on equipment provided.
-Exceptions are made for classroom presentations with faculty approval.
+Non-Book Materials - The library maintains collections of CDs, cassette tapes, phonograph records, DVDs, VHS tapes, and media kits.
+CDs must be used in the library.
+All other non-book materials can be checked out for varying time periods.

 Off-Campus Resources - The Houston Public Library issues cards to Houston Baptist University students valid at the Central Library and branches.
 The nearest branches to Houston Baptist University are at Fondren and West Bellfort, Fondren and Clarewood, and Augusta at Westheimer.